First Duty and Future Assignments in the Military

 The length of time one spends on an overseas tour depends on the location.
 For example, most of Europe and Japan are considered standard overseas tours.
 The length of the assignment is 24 months for single people, or those with dependents who elect not to bring their dependents, and 36 months for those who bring their dependents.

-For standard overseas tours, one can generally increase their chances of being selected by volunteering for the extended tour length.
+For standard overseas tours, one can generally increase his or her chances of being selected by volunteering for the extended tour length.
 This is the standard tour, plus 12 months.

 Of course, one can be involuntarily assigned overseas as well.
 In general, this is done based on the military member's last overseas return date.